serge-sans-paille/pythran-stories/content/2018-01-29-shrink-binary-size.rst

 uses the ``pythonic`` header only libraries and as such, when it includes some headers, the symbol defined end up in the binary.
-They are actually marked as ``hidden`` because of the ``-fvisibility=hidden`` flag, but they are still there (this flag mostly affects the linker.
+They are actually marked as ``hidden`` because of the ``-fvisibility=hidden`` flag, but they are still there (this flag mostly affects the linker).
 I ended up adding an (optional) anonymous namespace right below the ``pythonic`` namespace, which effectively marks all symbols as internal symbols, so the compiler can remove them relatively early in the compilation process.